awaizdottech/canopy/README.md

 - monorepo at the end
 - lodash

+### research

+- check if dynamic imports like `const { neededFunction } = await import('./functions.ts');` bundles the files as a separate chunk like lazy loading

 # use the libraries u depend on to their full potential. start by fully going through their github readme first

 ## where did I lose my marks & for what

 - its better to give default params instead of using optional chaining whenever u want to use that
 - non-auth shouldnt throw errors with details
+- every function should have return type - manually mentioned or auto detected